storj/docs/app/support/faqs/page.md

 ## How do I recover from having lost my encryption key associated with an access grant?

 Your encryption keys effectively are your data.
 If you've lost the encryption key associated with an Access Grant, but you still have the Access Grant, DO NOT DELETE OR REVOKE that Access Grant.
 An Access Grant will continue to work until revoked or deleted.
 An Access Grant contains a serialized API key, encryption key, and the Satellite that holds the metadata for an object, but what is serialized in the access grant is derived from the passphrase - the passphrase is not stored in the access grant directly.
-Of course, that encryption passphrase is not stored by any Storj DCS service.
+Of course, that encryption passphrase is not stored by any Storj service.

 The safest approach would be to download your data with the working Access Grant, then create a new Access Grant with a new encryption passphrase and re-upload the data.
 Be sure to save that encryption passphrase in a secure location!
 As long as you have the encryption passphrase, you can generate new Access Grants that will work with pre-existing data.